KThompso/DogHouseApi/README.md

 ## Documentation

-The Dog House API allows users to create, read, update, and delete information about their dogs.
-Images of your dogs can be uploaded as base64 encoded strings.
+The Dog House API allows users to manage information about their dogs.
+Images of your dogs can be uploaded as links or as images encoded as base64 strings.

 Swagger UI can be accessed [here][swagger-ui], and raw swagger documentation is available at <https://doghouse.thompsonbass.io/swagger/v1/swagger.json>.